Wheatland students set sail on cardboard boats for STEAM challenge

 “I liked the team building because I am new here and I didn’t know that many people at the beginning of the year,” Seewald said.
 “It gave us extra time to get to know one another and our learning styles.” .

-Thomas Hartley, Middle School PATHS teacher, new to the project this year, said the project made his students excited to be in class.
+Thomas Hartley, middle school PATHS teacher, who was new to the project this year, said it made his students excited to be in class.